Kill Ugly Radio | Frank Zappa & Elsewhere: Frank Zappa news, weird links, lumpy gravy. Wanna bun?

 eMusic, “the world’s No. 2 digital download service” apparently now has the largest Frank Zappa catalog available in digital form.
 Have a look at its frontpage, if only for the sheer brilliance of the educational sign-up graphics.
 See what I mean?

-6 Responses to “Largest Digital FZ Catalog”
+6 thoughts on “Largest Digital FZ Catalog”

 Not enough RED for you eh ?